 On July 27, 1996, Eric Rudolph planted a bomb at Centennial Olympic Park in Atlanta, Georgia.
-He then targeted two abortion clinics and a lesbian bar before going on the run.
+He then targeted two abortion clinics and a lesbian bar before vanishing into the North Carolina wilderness.

 On July 27, 1996, Eric Rudolph planted a bomb at Centennial Olympic Park in Atlanta, Georgia — one week into the Summer Olympics.
 The horrific explosion sent shrapnel flying in every direction, hitting countless innocent spectators.
 One woman died in the initial blast, while one man later died of a heart attack.
 And 111 other people were injured.

 It would take two years for Rudolph to be identified and placed on the FBI’s Ten Most Wanted list.
 Until then, authorities were at a loss.
 Even worse, reports surfaced that the FBI had made Richard Jewell — the security guard who had found the bomb just before it exploded — their prime suspect.
 Meanwhile, Eric Rudolph allegedly went on to do three more bombings.

 Months after Rudolph targeted an abortion clinic in Alabama on January 29, 1998, the FBI amassed enough evidence to identify him.
 But by that point, the Atlanta Bomber had already vanished into the Appalachian wilderness — while the FBI spent five years and $24 million trying to find him.

 After he was finally captured in 2003, Eric Rudolph would later plead guilty to four bombings: Olympic Park, an abortion clinic in Atlanta, a lesbian bar in Atlanta, and an abortion clinic in Birmingham, Alabama.
 Rudolph would later explain that his motivation for the bombings was political.
 It was meant to be a violent protest against abortion in America, as well as gay rights.